unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 </figure>

 :::info
-The `View Live Dashboard` and `View Test Dashboard` buttons will only appear after the `Stripe Live` or `Stripe Test` options are successfully connected, linking your Stripe and Unstoppable Domains Reseller accounts.
+The `View Live Dashboard` and `View Test Dashboard` buttons will only appear after the `Stripe Live` or `Stripe Test` options are successfully connected, linking your Stripe and Unstoppable Domains Partner accounts.
 :::

 ### Stripe Payouts Tab